shervinsahba/mta-sts/README.md

       mx: your-mx-record-here.com
       max_age: 604800
 ```
-Here you want to edit in your MX records from your DNS.
+Edit in your MX records from your DNS.
 For the mode, enforce is the end goal, but you can set to testing at first.

 3. At your DNS provider, create a CNAME record with **Host:** `mta-sts` and **Value:** `your-github-username.github.io`

 4. On the GitHub repo go to Settings and then Pages.
 Set the source to the `main` branch and save

 5. Under custom domain enter `mta-sts.yourdomain.com` and save

 6. Wait a few minutes and then refresh the page so you can enable **Enforce HTTPS**

 You should now see the MTA-STS policy at https://mta-sts.yourdomain.com/.well-known/mta-sts.txt